MappingtheGayGuides/mgg-website/content/post/launch-announcement.md

 <figure>
 <img src="/dev/images/logo-square.png" class="image-left" style="width:270px;">
 </figure>
 MGG’s first phase is focused on the American South.
-Over the last year we have constructed a data set based on all of the locations listed in the Damron Address Book for the following 10 states: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
-Spanning ten states and fourteen years this data provides a detailed portrait of gay life in the American South.
+Over the last year we have constructed a data set based on all of the locations listed in the Damron Address Book for the following 12 states: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
+Spanning twelve states and fourteen years this data provides a detailed portrait of gay life in the American South.

 ### Why the Damron Address Books?
 <figure>